CVanchieri/Portfolio/Post_EtherscanAddressScraper.md

 (All the coins and tokens from the address.)

-#### Step 6: Scrape all the transaction information and put into a database.
+#### Step 6: Scrape all the transaction history, put into downloadable database.
 ```
 page_count = 0
 transaction_count = 0